bemyneighbor19/campaign2notes/src/site/notes/Player Wiki/NPCs/The Primal Grove.md

 ![Niar.jpg|400](/img/user/Portraits/Niar.jpg)

-The Earthen Genasi guide taking you to the Valley of Dread
+The Earthen Genasi guide taking you to the Valley of Dread, but with a stop at the Heart of Ubtao first.

 # Bryfina Pteriat